Do disabled children and young people have equal access to education and childcare?

 This work is being framed within United Nations Convention on the Rights of the Child, and the United Nations Convention on the Rights of Disabled People.

-The Committee visited four schools across Wales, Members talked to staff, pupil, parents, and governors.
-A note from each visited was produced: School note 1 (PDF 166KB), School note 2 (PDF 163KB), School note 3 (PDF 136KB) and School note 4 (PDF 142KB).
+The Committee visited five schools across Wales, Members talked to staff, pupils, parents, and governors.
+A note from each visit was produced: School note 1 (PDF 166KB), School note 2 (PDF 163KB), School note 3 (PDF 136KB), School note 4 (PDF 142KB) and School note 5 (PDF 171KB)

 Consultation